MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 ### V3

-In V3, SDK initialization was started with:
+In V3, SDK initialization is started with:

 ```java
 MapsIndoors.initialize(getApplicationContext(), "mapsindoors-key", listener);
 ```

-And subsequently setting the Google API key:
+And subsequently setting the Google API key using:

 ```java
 MapsIndoors.setGoogleAPIKey(getString(R.string.google_maps_key));
 ```

-If you wanted to change the MapsIndoors API key of an already initialized SDK you would invoke:
+If you want to change the MapsIndoors API key of an already initialized SDK you invoke:

 ```java
 MapsIndoors.setApiKey("new key")
 ```

-And to close down the SDK, you would call:
+And to close down the SDK, call:

 ```java
 MapsIndoors.onApplicationTerminate()